February 15 – May 6, 2016

 October 31, 2016 – January 27, 2017

 Our twelve-week Furniture Intensive is especially designed to meet the needs of aspiring professional furniture makers and amateurs on sabbatical from other professions, including design professionals who want to turn their ideas into reality.
 With two instructors available at all times and only twelve students, each participant is able to individualize the course of study to fit his or her interests and level of experience.

 The skills available through our curriculum include:

-Design – Improving your ability to sketch, render objects, and think on paper.
+Design – Improving your ability to sketch, render objects, and think in three dimensions.
 Drafting, design development through models, mock-ups, and prototypes; critiques and discussions of aesthetics.

 Lumber selection – Wood characteristics; buying lumber; selecting wood appropriate to your design.